-- Basic Written Test To be admissible for the subspecialty written examination, the candidate must have passed the ABOG written examination for Basic Certification in Obstetrics and Gynecology. - 2.
-Length of Training The candidate must have been registered with ABOG, and have either (a) completed a minimum of 32 of 36 months of fellowship training, or (b) will have completed training in an ACGME-accredited fellowship program in FPMRS no later than September 30 of the same year the written test is taken. - Leaves of Absence Leaves of absence and vacation may be granted to Fellows by their Program Director in accordance with local policy.
+- Basic Written Test The candidate must have passed the ABOG written examination for Basic Certification in Obstetrics and Gynecology before applying for the FPMRS written examination. - 2.
+Length of Training The candidate must have been registered with ABOG, and have either (a) completed a minimum of 32 of 36 months of fellowship training, or (b) will have completed training in an ACGME-accredited fellowship program in FPMRS no later than September 30 of the same year the written test is taken. - 3.
+Leaves of Absence Leaves of absence and vacation may be granted to Fellows by their Program Director in accordance with local policy.
 The total of leaves of absence must not exceed either 8 weeks in each of the first two years, 6 weeks in the third year, or a total of 15 weeks over the three years of fellowship.